recommenders-team/recommenders/SETUP.md

 # 1. Make sure JDK is installed.
 For example, OpenJDK 11 can be installed using the command
 # sudo apt-get install openjdk-11-jdk

-# 2. Follow Steps 1-5 in [Getting Started](./README.md#Getting-Started) section in [README](./README.md) to install the package and Jupyter kernel, adding the spark extra to the pip install command:
+# 2. Follow Steps 1-5 in the Getting Started section in README.md to install the package and Jupyter kernel, adding the spark extra to the pip install command:
 pip install recommenders[examples,spark]

 # 3. Within VS Code: